BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 If you’re 15 weeks pregnant with twins, things are probably stretching out at a faster rate, and you’re likely showing by now.

-Recommended 15 weeks pregnant weight gain is about around one pound per week if you weren’t overweight before pregnancy, so continue to eat about 300 extra calories per day—and try to make them healthy calories whenever possible.
+Recommended weight gain at this stage is about around one pound per week if you weren’t overweight before pregnancy, so continue to eat about 300 extra calories per day—and try to make them healthy calories whenever possible.
 If you notice drastic or sudden weight gain, notify your doctor right away.
 This could be a sign of a serious pregnancy condition called preeclampsia.

 Can you feel baby at 15 weeks?